 If you purchase from a dealership, they will take care of this.
-But if you bought the car from a private party, you will need to apply for a title in your name by going in person to a DMV office with the following:
+But if you bought the car from a private party, you will need to apply for a title in your name by going in person to a Department of Motor Vehicles office with the following:

-- California Certificate of Title OR Application for Duplicate or Paperless Title (Form REG 227), signed by the buyer, seller, and lienholder (if any)
+- California Certificate of Title OR Application for Duplicate or Paperless Title (Form REG 227), signed by the buyer, seller, and lienholder (if any).

 If there's more than one seller on the title, or more than one buyer, all signatures will be required on the title transfer paperwork.

-All fees must be paid within 30 days of the sale, even if you're missing some paperwork.
+All fees must be paid within 30 days of the sale of the vehicle, even if you're missing some of the necessary paperwork.

 Bill of Sale

-It's also smart to get a Bill of Sale―one copy for you, one copy for the seller.
+It's also smart to get a Bill of Sale―one copy for you and one copy for the seller.
 You might not need this, but it's an easy backup document should there be any questions about the transaction later.

-For more information on transferring the title, read the DMV's registration and title FAQs.
+For more information about transferring the title, read the DMV's registration and title FAQs.

 If you are purchasing a vehicle from out of state, you must file the change of ownership and register the vehicle in California within 20 days of taking ownership of the vehicle.